 If you have applied for alternative examination arrangements and are dissatisfied with the outcome, you have the right to appeal to the Chair of the Education Committee.
 Your appeal must be submitted in writing within 14 days of receipt of the original decision.
-Information about the procedures can be obtained from your college office.

-www.ox.ac.uk/students/academic/ exams/arrangements
+w academic.admin.ox.ac.uk/appeals

-In some cases if you have a disability, your college (or department, for nonmatriculated students) can apply to Council's Education Committee for your courses to be structured differently (eq taken over a longer period) and for the mode or timing of assessments to be modified.
+In some cases if you have a disability, your college (or department, for nonmatriculated students) can apply to the University's Education Committee for your course to be structured differently (e.g. taken over a longer period) and for the mode or timing of assessments to be modified.
 This is described as a major adjustment to your examinations/assessments and will require dispensation from the Examination Regulations.
 Such needs must be discussed with your college office (or department, for non-matriculated students) once your place at Oxford has been confirmed.

 If you have applied for major adjustment to examinations and assessments and are dissatisfied with the outcome, you have the right to submit an appeal.
 Your appeal must be submitted within 14 days of receipt of the original decision.
-Information about the procedures can be obtained from your college office.

-Comprehensive quidance is available on the Disability Advisory Service website:
+Comprehensive guidance is available on the Disability Advisory Service website: